• Skip to primary navigation

 INSTRUCTIONS

-• In a large bowl or bread tub, mix together the flour, salt, and yeast.
+• In a large mixing bowl or bread tub, mix together the flour, salt, and yeast.

 • Pour in the room temperature water and mix until incorporated - using a large spoon or clean hands.

-• Wet your hands and scoop to the bottom of the bowl to incorporate all the dry bits of flour.
+• Wet your hands and scoop to the bottom of the bowl to incorporate all the dry bits of flour as needed.

 • This dough will be shaggy and sticky.
 Be sure to incorporate all the dry flour.